 There are numerous ways eCommerce businesses can leverage artificial intelligence to improve sales figures.
 For instance, integrating artificial intelligence into a business messaging and switching from traditional communication channels such as email can quadruple open rates and increase click-through-rates by 13 times.

-Additionally, eCommerce companies are investing in artificial intelligence to improve logistics, last-mile delivery optimization, and recommendations.
+Additionally, eCommerce companies are investing in artificial intelligence to improve logistics, last-mile delivery optimization, and recommendations, but not only for Conversational commerce.
 For instance, Amazon uses its AI-powered recommendations engine to make personalized suggestions that drive 35% of the company’s annual sales.
 At the same, big data analytics (also powered by artificial intelligence) has increased Amazon’s profits by an annual average 143% between 2016 and 2019 by optimizing prices as often as every 10 minutes on the basis of numerous external factors including average online price, product availability, and demand history.

 However, total sales aren’t the only factor affecting the bottom line.
 By using AI to reduce the cost of operations, eCommerce companies are increasing profit margins and thus operating more efficiently.
 Alibaba, one of the biggest eCommerce platforms, for example, has been investing in its smart logistics program and has managed to reduce delivery errors by 40% hundreds of millions in return logistics.
 Another great example of AI-driven cost-savings is Netflix which saved $1 billion in lost revenue through a personalized recommendations engine that leveraged machine learning to improve its accuracy over time.